 Unlike the Calvinists, Paul emphasized free will and human responsibility.
 (He did this without contradicting his own grace message.)
 He wrote, "Keep yourself pure" (1 Tim.
 5:22).
 Undoubtedly, many will have to make MAJOR TV changes to obey this command!
 Victory over TV and lust will benefit you and others in this life and throughout eternity, but get ready for the battle regarding it!

-Job was the most unique man on earth in his day -- being blameless, upright, a man that feared God and shunned evil (Job 1:8).
+Job was the most righteous man on earth in his day -- being blameless, upright, a man that feared God and shunned evil (Job 1:8).
 This man said of himself, "I made a covenant with my eyes not to look lustfully at a girl" (31:1).
 This is also very important in our day in light of Matt.
-5:28,29 and the rampancy of pornographic literature, movies and commercials in our vile country, which generates lust.
+5:28,29 and the rampancy of pornographic literature, movies and commercials in our vile country, which generate lust.

 Prostitute and Prostitution Research and Education